Nando-jr/alx-low_level_programming/0x15-file_io/README.md

 0-read_textfile.c: This function reads a text file and prints it to the POSIX standard output\
 1-create_file.c: This function creates a file\
 2-append_text_to_file.c: This function appends text at the end of a file\
+3-cp.c: This progam copies the content of a file to another file (more like cloning cmd cp)\